d-wiltshire/FDA-Import-Refusals/README.md

 # FDA-Import-Refusals
 Work in progress

-In this repository, I will use the ETL process to transform the FDA Compliance Dashboard dataset "Import Refusals" for use in visualization.
+In this repository, I will use the ETL process to transform the FDA Compliance Dashboard dataset "Import Refusals" for use in visualization in Tableau and/or Power BI.

 The Import Refusals compliance dashboard can be found here: https://datadashboard.fda.gov/ora/cd/imprefusals.htm